-- Toilet water: The water used in the shower is filtered and reused as water to flush the toilets in the hotel (excluding some stores).
+- Toilet water: The water used in the shower is filtered and reused as water to flush the toilets in the hotel (available in some hotels).

-- Collection of some single use plastic waste: We have started collecting used toothbrushes and combs and reuse the materials to produce toothbrush cases.
+- Collection of some single use plastic waste: We have started collecting used toothbrushes and combs and reuse the materials to produce toothbrush cases and hotel amenities.

 - Amenity Corner: Instead of having amenities in guest rooms such as such as toothbrush sets, combs, razors, we have created amenities corner near the reception, in order to allow guests to take only what they need.